I-Shou University

-Formerly known as Kaohsiung Polytechnic Institute (KPI), I-Shou University (ISU; 義守大學 (Gī-siú Tāi-ha̍k)) is a private university in Dashu District, Kaohsiung, Taiwan.
-ISU was established in 1986 by I-Shou Lin, the founder of E United Group (義联集團), to commemorate his mother as well as to benefit the villages and towns where he started his business.
+I-Shou University (ISU; 義守大學 (Gī-siú Tāi-ha̍k)) is a private university in Dashu District, Kaohsiung, Taiwan.
+Formerly known as the Kaohsiung Polytechnic Institute, ISU was established in 1986 by I-Shou Lin, the founder of E United Group (義联集團), to commemorate his mother as well as to benefit the villages and towns where he started his business.
 KPI was officially renamed I-Shou University on August 1, 1997.

-ISU has nine colleges and one center: College of Intelligent Science & Technology, College of Science & Engineering, College of Management, College of Communication & Design, International College, College of Tourism & Hospitality, College of Language Arts, College of Medicine, College of Medical Science & Technology ,College of Indigenous Studies, and Center for General Education.
-It has 43 departments offering 16 master's programs, 7 doctoral programs, 4 bachelor's degree programs for indigenous peoples, 1 international programs, 12 evening bachelor's degree programs, 2 two-year in-service bachelor's degree programs, and 9 in-service master's programs.
+ISU has ten colleges: College of Intelligent Science & Technology, College of Engineering, College of Management, College of Communication & Design, International College, College of Tourism & Hospitality, College of Language Arts, College of Medicine, College of Medical & Science Technology and College of Indigenous Studies.
+It has 43 departments offering 16 master's programs, 7 doctoral programs, 4 bachelor's degree programs for indigenous peoples, an international program, 12 evening bachelor's degree programs, 2 two-year in-service bachelor's degree programs, and 9 in-service master's programs.